James-Begin/Reinforcement-Learning/README.md

 ![Rewardsplot](https://github.com/James-Begin/Reinforcement-Learning/assets/103123677/03812c1b-216e-41c7-8dd0-62bdf3b7a671)
 On average the model's average portfolio value was $20869.36 (108.7% return) with a minimum value of $15492.87 (54.9% return) and a maximum of $29895.43 (199.0% return).
 ![sp500plot](https://github.com/James-Begin/Reinforcement-Learning/assets/103123677/08efd316-6ae3-4928-93b7-ba56a9f2a47d)
 In comparison, the S&P500 return 72.9% and the NASDAQ100 returned 116.5% over the same 5 year period.
+## More Difficult Scenarios
+It is relatively simple to earn a profit when the markets